Can’t figure out what to do with the knick-knacks lying around the house? How about upcycling them, and incorporating them into your home and garden.

 Wooden Pallet Planter

 A sturdy wooden pallet can be used in a variety of gardening projects.
 It can be used to make different types of planters, such as a small planter box, a raised garden bed, or a vertical planter for those who don’t have enough space.
-It can also be used to complement your vegetable garden in other ways, like being used to make a garden path, or into a garden bench where you can sit and admire your plants.
+It can also be used to complement your garden in other ways, like being used to make a garden path, or into a garden bench where you can sit and admire your plants.

 Old Furniture Planter